-Based on the portfolio holdings per December 31, 2024, 100% of the investee companies in the Fund had a whistle blower policy in place.
+Based on the portfolio holdings per December 31, 2023, 100% of the investee companies in the Fund had a whistle blower policy in place.
+This indicator was first added in 2023 and therefore the first comparison can be made in the 2024 reporting.